KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

   no-src: true
 ```

-After that, you can build the original project just to compile the same build dependencies, and lastly build your fork:
+After that, you can build the original project (only required to compile the dependencies), and lastly build your fork:

 ```bash
 kde-builder dolphin